Al "Carnival Time" Johnson

 Al "Carnival Time" Johnson (born June 20, 1939, in New Orleans, Louisiana) is an American singer and piano player best known for the Mardi Gras song "Carnival Time".

 History

 Early life and career

 After spending his early years in Houston, Johnson returned to New Orleans at the age of ten settling in the Lower Ninth Ward.
 His father bought him a trumpet, also a piano for his sisters and a trombone for his brother.
 Johnson took interest in the piano and learned the basic chord changes in different keys.
-His early musical influences included Sugar Boy Crawford, Fats Domino and Smiley Lewis, to name a few.
+His early musical influences included Sugar Boy Crawford, Fats Domino and Smiley Lewis.